 - Enjoy warm.

-I like the addition of the peppermint extract.
+- I like the addition of the peppermint extract.
 It works to decongest.
-Leave it out of you don't like that extra bit of mint.
+Leave it out if you don't like that extra bit of mint.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 191Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 17mgCarbohydrates: 49gFiber: 3gSugar: 45gProtein: 2g

 nutrition isn't guaranteed accurate.